Quantum differential equation solvers: limitations and fast-forwarding: Fast-forwarding

 additional gates.
 Here $\|\vec{b}\|^2_{\text{avg}} \coloneqq M^{-1} \sum_{k=0}^{M-1}\|\vec{b}(kT/M)\|^2$. \end{cor} \begin{proof} The number of queries to the state preparation oracles is a direct consequence of~\cref{thm:FF_bt}.
 The additional gates are mainly due to the implementation of the oracles mentioned in~\cref{sec:oracles_FF_NSD_gen_bt} and the $d$-dimensional QFT operator $F_h^{\otimes d}$.
 Since the eigenvalues of the matrix $A_L^a + A_G^{a'} + cI$ have closed-form expression~\cref{eqn:app_eigenvalues} containing summation of $(2d+1)$ terms, constructing oracles $O_{\Lambda,r}$, $O_{\Lambda,i}$ would require $\widetilde{\mathcal{O}}(d\text{~poly}\log(1/\epsilon))$ elementary gates by performing classical arithmetic operations with reversible computational model~\cite[Chapter 6]{RieffelPolak2011}.
 Similarly, constructing all other oracles requires $\widetilde{\mathcal{O}}(\text{poly}\log(T/\epsilon))$ gates, and implementing QFT operator $F_h^{\otimes d}$ requires $\mathcal{O}(d \log^2(n))$ gates.
 These together contribute to an $\widetilde{\mathcal{O}}\left( d\log^2(n)\text{~poly}\log(T/\epsilon)\right)$ multiplicative factor. \end{proof}

 Compared to generic ODE solvers,~\cref{cor:app_PDE} avoids the dependence on the spectral norm of the coefficient matrix, and thus can be more efficient for solving high-dimensional PDEs with a large degree of freedom in spatial discretization.
-Specifically, our result exponentially improves the dependence on $n$.
-Our result also exponentially improves the number of state preparation oracles in $d$, though the number of additional elementary gates required by other oracles and Fourier transform still scales linearly in $d$.
-Following the discussions after~\cref{thm:FF_NSD_gen}, the linear scaling in $T$ can also be cancelled if $c = 0$ and the inhomogeneous term $\vec{b}(t)$ has non-trivial overlap with the eigenstate of $A_L^a+A_G^{a'}$ corresponding to the $0$ eigenvalue, since in this scenario $\|\vec{u}(T)\|$ grows linearly in $T$ and cancels the $T$ factor in the numerator.
-In the continuous analog, such a condition means that $b(x,t)$ has a non-trivial overlap with constant functions, since the eigenfunction of the Laplacian and divergence operators corresponding to their $0$ eigenvalue is the constant function.
-We remark that, in the heat equation, this condition is natural and corresponds to non-zero total heat of the heat source.
+Specifically, our result gets rid of the explicit dependence on $n$.
+Our result also gets rid of the explicit dependence on $d$ in the number of state preparation oracles, though the number of additional elementary gates required by other oracles and Fourier transform still scales linearly in $d$.

+As in the norm dependence we use slightly different parameters compared to existing algorithms, here we present more quantitative estimates to showcase the scenarios where our algorithm can be advantageous.
+First, if $\|\vec{b}\|_{\text{avg}} = \mathcal{O}(\|\vec{u}(0)\|)$, then the complexity of our algorithm~\cref{eqn:cor_app_PDE} becomes